 Known for its leather goods—coats, jackets, purses, shoes and specialty items—picturesque Diez de Agosto, known locally as “Leather Street” is increasingly becoming more elegant as prosperous shopkeepers vie for the attentions of affluent clientele.

-The town square is charming, with several colonial buildings, a well-manicured park with flowering trees and inviting park benches and imposing cathedral.
+The town square is charming, with several colonial buildings, a well-manicured park with flowering trees and inviting park benches and two imposing cathedrals.

 Cotacachi is reputed to be the musical capital of Ecuador and abounds in almost weekly celebrations, parades, festivals, fiestas and religious observances.

-The most unusual is the Dance of San Juan/Inti Rymi festival in which indigenous men and women march through the streets for days, dressed in costume and re-enacting age-old rituals.
-This can be a very dangerous celebration and each year several die as a result of fighting and being tear gassed by police.
+The most unusual is the Dance of San Juan/Inti Rymi festival occurring around the summer solstice in which indigenous men and women march through the streets for days, dressed in costume and re-enacting age-old rituals.
+This can be a very dangerous celebration for participants deaths frequently occur as a result of fighting and being tear gassed by police.

 Twelve years ago, the village's new mayor at the time, Auki Tituana, implemented a program called participatory democracy.
-This exciting new program has given an incredible boost to the people of this canton.
+This exciting program gave an incredible boost to the people of this canton.

 Each year, more than 1,000 representatives of various community organizations meet to plan the following year’s goals.
 Once the goals are set, various committees are formed to insure that the goals are met.
 The resources of the canton government are then applied toward making these goals a reality.